(1984)

 Teenagers in a small town are dropping like flies, apparently in the grip of mass hysteria causing their suicides.
 A cop's daughter, Nancy Thompson, traces the cause to child molester Fred Krueger, who was burned alive by angry parents many years before.
 Krueger has now come back in the dreams of his killers' children, claiming their lives as his revenge.
 Nancy and her boyfriend, Glen, must devise a plan to lure the monster out of the realm of nightmares and into the real world...

-A Nightmare on Elm Street was both a critical and commercial success, grossing over $25 million domestically.
-Freddy Krueger quickly became a cultural icon and one of horror’s most memorable villains.
+Directed by Wes Craven on a budget of roughly $1.8 million, the film relied on imaginative camera work and practical effects to depict Freddy’s dreamworld.
+The film more than proved its commercial viability at the box office, grossing over $25 million.
 The film established a franchise that blended inventive horror with psychological intrigue, earning cult status among fans for its creative concept, dreamlike visuals, and ability to terrify without relying solely on gore.

 Official Trailer A NIGHTMARE ON ELM STREET (1984, Wes Craven, Robert Englund, Heather Langenkamp)